devops-cloud-ksmith/lumelight-dev-rds-copy-transfer-project/README.md

 Restored instances will have the `orderNo` tag applied.
 The process runs concurrently for all specified regions to speed up execution.
 Important settings such as subnet groups, security groups and network accessibility are copied from the source instance so the replacement behaves the same in the target account.

+The web UI fetches its configuration from a `/config` endpoint.
+This provides valid `orderNo` ranges for each region and the AWS CLI profiles shown in the dropdowns.

 When using the web interface you can select AWS CLI profiles from predefined dropdowns:

 - **Source us-west-2** – profile `prodw`